JMassing/Pokerbot/README.md

 ## Use Pokerbot
 * We use OpenCV to control the camera.
 The OpenCV VideoCapture class uses the member device_id to determine the camera.
-    * device_id = 0 is usually the integrated webcam, whereas usb cameras are usually device_id = 1.
+    * device_id = 0 is usually the integrated webcam, whereas usb cameras are usually device_id = 1 on windows.
+On linux I usually got device_id = 2 for my usb camera.
     * The config.ini initially sets the device_id.
-The default value is 1.
+The default value is 1 for windows builds and 2 for linux builds.
 You can change the device_id in the config.ini to the appropiate value for the camera you are using.
 * The config.ini also contains initial values for camera and processing settings, which can be overwritten by using the "save as default" button.
 * Use Pokerbot.exe to start the pokerbot
 * First, place a playing card within the camera view and adjust camera settings and processing settings until the card is detected